- Should you use time-out

-Five decades of research shows that using time out to discipline is a proven disciplinary technique.
-However, it gets a bad rep in the media in recent years.
+Five decades of research show that using time out to discipline is a proven disciplinary technique.
+But it seems to get a bad rep in the media in recent years.

 Why is there a disagreement?